 Smallwood has stated that he always thought The X Factor was too dark to have much of a commercial chance.
 Selling this new version of Iron Maiden to the world was a task given to Bayley and guitarist Dave Murray.
 The pair criss-crossed the globe to talk to journalists in 30 cities about their new music, their first with the new singer.

-Bayley said later that he found himself wholly unprepared and completely out of his depth in this situation.
+Bayley later said that he found himself wholly unprepared and completely out of his depth in this situation.
 The job of showing the world what Maiden was with their new singer, before they had released the album or even performed a concert together, ultimately shut the vocalist down.

 By the end of the promo tour, in Japan, Bayley was in tatters.

 “I broke down, was at my wits’ end.
 They put us in this beautiful hotel, I emptied the mini bar, screamed at the hotel staff and phoned up Steve Harris in tears and told him I didn’t know what to do.
 It was fucking terrible.”

 Murray himself admitted that the 1995 promo tour was the toughest job he had done for Maiden since the World Slavery Tour, and when the two of them returned to England and the release party for The X Factor on 31 August, Bayley said, “I just broke down.
 Steve had a word with Rod and said, ‘Well, we’ll get you a couple of days off.
 What do you want to do?’
 And I said, ‘I just want to see my girlfriend’.”